Foreign Correspondents' Club: Malaysia

 The Foreign Correspondents Club of Malaysia is a non-profit organisation, established in 2011 to aid foreign correspondents working in Malaysia.

 The club organises regular briefings, debates and receptions with government officials, politicians, leading civil society figures, business leaders, analysts, academics and authors.
 The club also holds monthly social events.

 The FCCM includes members from all major foreign news media based in Kuala Lumpur.
 Associate members include journalists from the local media, foreign diplomats, government agency and trade office representatives, executives from the business community and non-government organisations.

 Philippines

 The Foreign Correspondents Association of the Philippines was established in 1974 in Manila and serves as the club for foreign correspondents in the country.

 Singapore

 The Foreign Correspondents Association of Singapore is a foreign journalist organization.
 Founded in 1956, it is not associated with the Foreign Correspondents' Clubs.

 South Korea

 The Seoul Foreign Correspondents’ Club (FCC) has about 500 members, including representatives of about 100 media organizations.

 Taiwan

 The Taiwan Foreign Correspondents' Club was founded in 1998 as a members-only club for foreign correspondents and representatives from local media outlets as well as government officials and businesspeople.

 Thailand

 The Foreign Correspondents' Club of Thailand (FCCT) located in Bangkok, has been an established press club for more than 50 years.

+London

+There is no official Foreign Correspondents' Club in London, but there are a number of clubs and groups that support journalists in the UK.